hashicorp/packer-plugin-vsphere/.github/CONTRIBUTING.md

 Use `go get <project>` to add dependencies to the project.
 See [go mod quick start](https://github.com/golang/go/wiki/Modules#quick-start) for examples.

 Please only apply the minimal vendor changes to get your PR to work.
-The Vsphere plugin does not attempt to track the latest version for each dependency.
+The vSphere plugin does not attempt to track the latest version for each dependency.

 #### HCL2 Spec code generation